Willis Independent School District: Bond 2022

 In 2022, the Willis ISD board of trustees approved a bond consisting of three propositions that each addressed concerns about the district's future growth.
-Willis ISD community members voted on May 7, 2022 to approve Proposition A which included a new middle school (Calfee Middle School), a new elementary school (Ruth Castleschouldt Elementary School), a fine arts expansion to Lynn Lucas Middle School, upgrades to playground equipment, synthetic turf at Willis High School baseball and softball fields, and future land purchases.
-All this totaled to around 143 million dollars.
+Willis ISD community members voted on May 7, 2022 to approve Proposition A, which included a new middle school (Homer C. Calfee Middle School), a new elementary school (Ruth Castleschouldt Elementary School), a fine arts expansion to Lynn Lucas Middle School, upgrades to playground equipment, synthetic turf at Willis High School baseball and softball fields, and future land purchases.
+All this totaled to around $143 million.
 The rest of the propositions were denied.